gospackler/couchdb/README.md

 	obj := &UpdateObj{}
 	json.Unmarshal(jsonObj, obj)
 ```
+## Views

-View has two parts- DesignDoc and The View
+View has two parts- DesignDoc and View
-DesignDOc is the representation of the design Document.
+DesignDoc is the representation of the design Document.
 Each design Document can have multiple Views assosciated with it.

-The example below shows how to come up with a Multiple View
+The example below shows how to come up with a designDocument contating multiple views.

 ```go